 Real estate transactions in foreign countries are handled differently than US transactions and may accrue estate taxes.
 Always research applicable laws and insurance requirements for your new host country.

-Consult with the US embassy in your host country for any assistance regarding local laws, property taxes, and other requirements before purchasing your new property.
+Consult with the US embassy in your host country for assistance regarding local laws, property taxes, and other requirements before purchasing your new property.

 Costs charged by government agencies, real estate agents, or legal advisors may be significantly more than in a US real estate transaction.
 These expenses vary from country to country.
 Researching and planning can help you save big on your US expat taxes.